byui-cse/cse450-course/source/course/syllabus.md

 ## Course Structure

 This course is divided into seven *modules*.
 Each module will last approximately two weeks (six class periods).
-Modules begin on Wednesdays.

 !!! warning "Subject to Change"